Josephine Roberts, Executive Director

 When not working, he spends his time working as a alpine racing coach, hanging out with his family and friends, and doing just about any outdoor sport you can name.
 Jac is very excited to build upon and create new outdoor programs, as well as work with our awesome volunteers and Walloon community.

-Abbie Hawley, Director of Conservation Programs
+Connor Dennis, Director of Conservation Programs